Mentorship

 Demonstrate that you trust employees and believe in their abilities

 Trust is a key component of coaching and mentoring in the workspace because it’s an earned relationship.
-Trust your employees and be open to learn new things from them as well.
+Leaders need to trust employees and be open to learning new things from them as well.

-Moreover, trust isn't just about saying that you trust them; it's more about encouraging employees to try new things, even if they don't work out well at first!
-If you can show your team members that you believe in them enough (and not just intellectually), then they'll be more likely to try out new ideas themselves instead of just accepting what everyone else does without question or criticism.
+Trust is about encouraging employees to try new things, even if they don't work out well at first!
+If leaders can show their team members that they believe in them enough (and not just intellectually), then they'll be more likely to try out new ideas themselves instead of just accepting what everyone else does without question or criticism.

 Make time to reflect with employees after a completed project